phamcongthuy/challenge/README.md

 /assets/images/goals/original/play.jpg
 ```

-4) Run this command to generate the images
+4) Switch to the `_node` directory and then run this command, to generate the images

 ```
-npm run create-images
+npm run images:create
 ```

 If you want to generate a different set of images, you can edit the [gulpfile](https://github.com/la2050/activation/blob/master/gulpfile.js) and then repeat the steps above.